 The idea of God as the King of Israel goes all the way back to Numbers 23:21 where it says, “…The Lord their God is with them; the shout of the King is among them.”
 Although Moses in Deut. lays down the rules for kingship, Israel never had a human king until Saul which was after Hannah’s time and near the end of Samuel’s life.
 Until then God was King, although His people were often in rebellion.

-David was a picture of this coming King, but the ultimate fulfillment is in Jesus Christ Who is the true Anointed King of all the earth.
+David was a picture of this coming King, but the ultimate fulfillment is in Jesus Christ Who is the true Anointed King of all the earth - the genuine Anointed One.
 This was a position originally held and then lost by Adam.
 Jesus came to regain everything Adam lost and advance it further than it had ever been before.

 In His first coming Jesus was anointed [or set apart as holy for God] as a priest.
 It was His mission to bring peace between God and man [Eph.
 2:14-18].
 He defeated satan, sin and death.
 He made the way for us to come back to God.
 He restored what Adam lost.
 As the ultimate High Priest He offered Himself to God.
 It is no accident that the priests were the first ones mentioned as being anointed.